rwth-i6/returnn/docs/configuration_reference/training.rst

 batching
     Defines the default value for ``seq_ordering`` across all datasets.
-    It is recommended to not use this parameter, but rather define ``seq_ordering`` explicitely in the datasets for better readability.
+    It is recommended to not use this parameter, but rather define ``seq_ordering`` explicitly in the datasets for better readability.
     Possible values are:

         - ``default``: Keep the sequences as is